IT for AVs | media networks for events

 - Port status monitoring

-- Bandwidths monitoring
+- Bandwidths monitoring and alarms

 - Map setup